HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 The next phase of the user journey is engagement of users towards consuming content and fulfilling their intent.

 #### Shifting content
 Shifting content is detrimental to the experience of users engaging with content.
 Specifically, content that shifts in position as resources load, impedes the user experience.
-Since browsers download and display content as soon as they are able, it’s important to design your site to smooth over the user experience.
+Since browsers download and display content as soon as they are able, it's important to design your site to smooth over the user experience.
 This is especially important for mobile web, as shifting content is more noticeable on small screens.

 {{ figure_markup(